 For over 119 years, Wardcraft Conveyor has provided standard and custom conveying solutions to manufacturing and material handling industries including automotive, metal stamping, tool die, machine tool, fastener, forging, die-cast, appliance, metal working, and plastics industries throughout the U.S., Canada, Mexico.
 We design, build and manufacture conveyance systems of all types, including steel hinge, magnetic, belt and oscillating conveyors.
 Our experienced and creative staff of engineers use modern technologies to meet the diverse conveying needs of all our clients with efficiency and excellence.

 Wardcraft Conveyor was originally founded by Dr. M.J.
-McLaughlin and Russell E. Ward in 1897 under the name “McLaughlin, Ward & Co.”
+McLaughlin and Russell E. Ward under the name “McLaughlin, Ward & Co.”
 The company specialized in developing grain elevators that milled corn and wheat until 1919, when they developed “Eleceysort Color Sorting” for bean cleaning, polishing, sorting, counting, as well as cleaning bean processing equipment.

 In 1950, McLaughlin, Ward & Co. sold the grain elevator developing business, expanded, and began to manufacture and sell processing equipment to grain elevators instead.
 While still selling the processing equipment, the company started manufacturing custom conveyors for local customers, and within the next decade, they founded the Wardcraft Conveyor Products Division for industrial use.